 Here are a couple of videos.
 This first one is a quick tutorial.
 Did you know that the skeleton produces the red blood cells on which life depends?
 The skeleton has many other important, lesser-known roles, take a look:

 This is a contortionist, Sophie Dossi, on America’s Got Talent.
 Amazing what she can do with her skeleton.
 Enjoy.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Your Skeleton, the Perfect Support for your Body
+Please use the Social Network links just below to share this information from The Explanation, Your Skeleton, the Perfect Support for your Body